 Watch Libby using her communication book to share her love of shopping and what she likes to buy.

 Objects of reference

-An object of reference is a three dimensional object that can be held or touched and is used to represent an activity, a person, a place or a concept.
+An object of reference is an object that can be held or touched and is used to represent an activity, a person, a place or even a concept.

-It is important that the object being used is relevant and meaningful to the individual's experience, therefore objects of reference are very specific to the person using them.
+It’s important that the object being used is relevant to the individual – so objects of reference are very specific to the person using them.

 For example, a person may hold up their favourite cup to indicate they would like a drink.
 Or another person can give the individual the cup to ask `would you like a drink?’